 Depression

-In its mildest form depression can be being in low spirits, it doesn't stop you leading a normal life not makes things harder to do and seem less worthwhile.
+In its mildest form depression can be in low spirits, it doesn't stop you leading a normal life.
 At its most severe (Clinical Depression) can be life threatening.
 Some young people need medication to alleviate their symptoms.

 Examples;